vorakl/TrivialRC/examples/process-manager/README.md

 To prevent printing out stdout/stderr from all applications to the same tty at the same time by making a real mess, each async task will redirect stdout/stderr to the uniq file per task and then another async task will be tailing them line by line and prefixing lines by a task id.
 All uniq files for logging will be created at `boot` stage and removed at `halt` stage.
 By doing this, we will have on the main tty only TrvialRC's logs regarding launching tasks and probably some logs from tasks if they were sent by `log` of `warn` functions.
 All these messages will be seen by running via `journalctl`.

-Of course, you can ignore configuring extra async task for printing messages from apps' tasks with uniq prefixes and keep logs persistently in the same files without creating/removing them at boot/halt stages.
+Of course, you can ignore configuring extra async task for printing messages from apps' tasks with uniq prefixes and keep logs persistently in the same files without creating/removing them at `boot` and `halt` stages.